Home » What about ALL CAPS in the Subject: Field?

 Email Subject Field and All Caps

 2. Caps are harder to read.
 We have been taught to look for structure in text subconsciously.
-Primarily the capitalization at the beginning of sentences provides a logical flow of one thought to the next.
+Primarily, the capitalization at the beginning of sentences provides a logical flow of one thought to the next.

 Does this apply to the Subject: field?

-Of course, there are exceptions to every rule; however, in general, we want to avoid using caps.
+Of course, there are exceptions to every rule; however, in general, we want to avoid using all caps.
 Doing so can be risky because we have no control over the perceived level of that implied emphasis.
 Better to choose your words carefully to reflect your tone.

 Look in your inbox, and you’ll most likely notice that there are no emails using all caps in the Subject: field.
-Especially marketing emails.
+Especially legitimate marketing emails.
 This is because they don’t want to cheapen their message.

 Time and a Place for All Caps?

-There are times when selectively integrating caps (not all caps) in your Subject: field can be helpful.
-If you want to bring attention to your email, it would probably be better to structure your Subject: field to include both caps and lower case such as:
+There are times when selectively integrating caps (not ALL caps) in your Subject: field can be helpful.
+If you want to bring attention to your email, it would probably be better to structure your Subject: field to include both caps and lower case, such as:

 Subject: FOLLOW UP: Previous E-mail Subject